snovvcrash/snovvcrash.github.io/_posts/2021-06-30-leveraging-printnightmare-to-abuse-rbcd.md

 [![trigger-the-exploit.png](/assets/images/leveraging-printnightmare-to-abuse-rbcd/trigger-the-exploit.png)](/assets/images/leveraging-printnightmare-to-abuse-rbcd/trigger-the-exploit.png)

-In the background it will set the `PrincipalsAllowedToDelegateToAccount` property which can be verified like follows:
+In the background it will set the `PrincipalsAllowedToDelegateToAccount` property containing objects that can delegate to MULTIMASTER.
+It can be verified like follows:

 ```powershell
 PS > Get-ADComputer MULTIMASTER -Properties PrincipalsAllowedToDelegateToAccount